Top 6 SOAR use cases to implement in enterprise SOCs

 1. Threat intelligence coordination

-Each day, SOAR platforms ingest hundreds of thousands of indicators of compromise (IOC).
+Each day, SOAR platforms ingest hundreds of thousands of indicators of compromise (IOCs).
 IOCs are collected from internal and external threat intelligence feeds, malware analysis tools, endpoint detection and response platforms, SIEM systems, network detection and response tools, email inboxes, RSS feeds, regulatory bodies and other databases.
 SOAR platforms can coordinate, aggregate and surface alerts from those tools, as well as detect suspicious IOCs that emerge across them.

 2. Case management